SomyaH99/Bike-Sharing-Demand-Prediction-/README.md

 # Bike-Sharing-Demand-Prediction-
 Problem Statement :
-I tried to predict the demand for rental Bikes in the city of Seoul.
-The goal of the project is to accurately forecast the demand for rental bikes so that we can optimize the distribution and maintenance of bikes throughout the city.
-I have also explored other insights which can help in better decision-making
+Currently Rental bikes are introduced in many urban cities for the enhancement of mobility comfort.
+It is important to make the rental bike available and accessible to the public at the right time as it lessens the waiting time.
+Eventually, providing the city with a stable supply of rental bikes becomes a major concern.
+The crucial part is the prediction of bike count required at each hour for the stable supply of rental bikes.

 Approach used: